We Are So Glad You're Here

 At Zion Lutheran Church, we are all about Connecting People With God’s Grace.
 We live in a disconnected world, but God sent his Son to reconnect us.
 At Zion, we carry on this work with meaningful worship and opportunities for adults and children to learn about God’s love for us.
 We use the gifts God gave us to help make the world a better place.
 Zion is a community where people care for each other, and everyone is welcome.
 We would love for you to visit us in Oldwick, and are thrilled that we are connected with you right now.
 We pray that you feel God’s grace and love in your life today.

 We come together on Sunday mornings because we find joy in being with one another.
 We believe that God has called us to gather.

-Communion Worship services are held at 8:30 and 11:00 a.m.
-On the second Sunday of each month, the congregation worships together at a single service held at 10:00 a.m.
+During the summer months, our Communion Worship service is held at 9:30 a.m.
 All services are livestreamed on our YouTube channel for those wishing to worship from home.

 Staff and Leadership

 The Christian Education & Youth team nurtures the children and adults of the congregation through education and fellowship.
 From pre-school through adulthood, educational opportunities are available to keep our congregation engaged and growing in the life of the faith.
 Through Sunday School, Vacation Bible School, Confirmation Class, Youth Group, and Adult Forum, there is something for all.
 This group is also charged with keeping all Zion families involved and engaged at Zion.
 Volunteers should enjoy planning programs/activities and interacting with members of all ages.

 The Communications Committee works to keep everyone abreast of all that goes on at Zion.
 From awareness to recruitment, they seek to inform and grow the congregation.
 Volunteers should be interested in boosting Zion’s online presence and overall communications effort.